AvanzaBank/astrix/README.md

 3. Astrix uses the migrations in all message-exchanges (service invocations) to upgrade an incoming requests to the latest version before invoking the actual service implementation, and downgrade the response received from the service implementation before sending them back to the client.

 ### Fault tolerance
 Astrix uses a fault-tolerance layer implemented on top of Hystrix.
-Depending on the type of service consumed, Astrix will decide what isolation mechanism to use and protect each service-invocation using the given mechanism.
-Further, any service-proxy managed by Astrix will always throw a ServiceUnavailableException when a client doesn't receive a response from a service invocation.
+Depending on the type of service consumed, Astrix will decide what isolation mechanism to use and protect each service invocation using the given mechanism.
+Further, any service-proxy managed by Astrix will always throw a `ServiceUnavailableException` when a client doesn't receive a response from a service invocation.
 No matter whether the service-call was aborted by Hystrix, or if no service provider as been discovered yet.

 ## A note on compatibility
-The Astrix Framework has bean under rapid development for almost a year by now.
+The Astrix Framework has been under rapid development for almost a year.
 At Avanza we are using it in our production environment since late 2014.
-The API:s in Astrix are becoming more stable in every release, but we will still need to make non-backwards compatible changes going forward, as well as completely change some of the concepts in the framework.
-In a true Agile spirit though, we have decided to move the project to github to share it with anyone interested, hopefully to gain some insights from feedback from brave early adopters.
-But… be warned, breaking changes will occur.
+The APIs in Astrix are becoming more stable in every release, but we will still need to make non-backwards compatible changes going forward, as well as completely change some of the concepts in the framework.
+In a true Agile spirit though, we have decided to move the project to GitHub to share it with anyone interested, hopefully to gain some insights from feedback from brave early adopters.
+But... be warned, breaking changes will occur.

 ## Documentation
 [Wiki](https://github.com/AvanzaBank/astrix/wiki)